What Is the Difference Between a Transport Chair and a Wheelchair?

 A small minority of transport chairs are designed in such a way that you can, by making a few adjustments, transform them into rollators, which are essentially “wheeled walkers.”
 We have never found a standard wheelchair engineered in this way.

-Having said that, a small number of standard wheelchairs have interchangeable rear wheels, allowing them to be turned into transport chairs in a matter of minutes.
+Having said that, a small number of standard wheelchairs have interchangeable rear wheels, which allow them to be turned into transport chairs in minutes.

 Here’s a summary of the information above, presented in table format: